Skip to content

-Dubai may be famous for luxury skyscrapers and glamorous beach clubs, but it’s also an incredibly family-friendly destination.
+Dubai may be famous for luxury skyscrapers and glamorous beach clubs, but it is also an incredibly family-friendly destination.
 With world-class attractions, safe public spaces, and endless activities for kids of all ages, the city is ideal for a short family getaway.
+This 3-day Dubai itinerary for families covers everything from the iconic Burj Khalifa to a thrilling Arabian Desert safari.

 Why Dubai Works So Well for Families